sammersaqa/SaqaSP5_TimeTracker/time-tracking-dashboard-figma/README.md

 ## Updates

+### **Nov 20, 2025**
+- Reviewed all code and confirmed that no data is hardcoded beyond the provided assets and starter content.
+- Verified that all activity cards, timeframes, and data are dynamically rendered from the JSON file.
+- Confirmed that the user profile and timeframe buttons are part of the provided static content and used as intended.
+- Finalized font and size adjustments to best match both the live site and the Figma mockup.

 ### **Nov 19, 2025**
 - Cleaned up JavaScript logic and verified dynamic rendering with `fetch()` and time range switching.
 - Fixed padding issue in `.profile-bg`: `padding-bottom: 20rem` was blocked by `height: 500px`.
 Considered using `min-height` or removing fixed height.